dmpop/journey2html/README.md

 ## Dependencies

-The script requires the *lxml* Python module.
-To install it on Linux, use the `sudo pip install lxml` command.
+The script requires the *lxml* and *markdown* Python modules.
+To install them on Linux, use the `sudo pip install lxml markdown` command.